Understanding challenges to the interpretation of disaggregated evaluations of algorithmic fairness: Preliminaries

-Other works have framed fairness as a form of model robustness over subgroups \cite{sagawa2019distributionally,diana2021minimax}, where robustness is conceptualized in terms of worst-case performance across subgroups and the optimization objective is formulated in terms of maximizing worst-case subgroup performance.
-This perspective on robustness is aligned with the perspective of fairness implicitly taken in disaggregated evaluation, in that some deviation in model performance across subgroups is taken as evidence of disparities in model quality across subgroups.
+Other works have framed fairness as a form of robustness over subgroups \cite{sagawa2019distributionally,diana2021minimax}, conceptualized in terms of worst-case performance across subgroups, with an optimization objective formulated to maximize worst-case subgroup performance.
+This perspective is aligned with that implicitly taken in disaggregated evaluation, in that some deviation in model performance across subgroups is taken as evidence of disparities in model quality across subgroups.

 A number of prior works have documented theoretical and empirical incompatibilities and trade-offs between the notions of fairness outlined above \cite{pfohl2021empirical,liu2019implicit,kleinberg2016inherent,chouldechova2017fair,simoiu2017problem}.
 Particularly relevant to this work are the findings of \citet{liu2019implicit}, where it is shown that, in settings where the prevalence of the label differs across subgroups (\textit{i.e.}, $A \nperp Y$), fitting a high-quality predictive model for each subgroup implies satisfaction of calibration and sufficiency, but violation of separation and demographic parity, in the sense that empirical risk minimization with a covariate set that encodes $A$ implies some non-zero lower bound on separation and demographic parity error while minimizing an upper bound on calibration and sufficiency error.
-Other related works \cite{pfohl2022net,corbett2017algorithmic,bakalar2021fairness} show that when it is assumed that the utility of allocation on the basis of the predictor is simple (\textit{e.g.}, monotonically increasing as a function of outcome risk) and unconstrained, maximizing prediction accuracy for each subgroup is consistent with maximizing the utility of the allocation for each subgroup.
+Other related works \cite{pfohl2022net,corbett2017algorithmic,bakalar2021fairness} show that when allocation on the basis of a predictor is unconstrained and the utility function has a certain structure (\textit{e.g.}, if the benefit of the intervention increases as a function of the risk of the outcome in the absence of the intervention), maximizing prediction performance for each subgroup is consistent with maximizing the utility of the allocation for each subgroup.